nrking0/GraphAlgorithms/Documents/Proposal.md

 # Final Project Proposal

 ## Leading Question
-* How can what the strongly connected components of a graph are?
+* How can we determine what the strongly connected components of a graph are?
 * Given any two specific web pages, what is the exact list of webpages in the shortest path between those two pages?
 * What are the top ten webpages based on our pagerank algorithm?